polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/frontier/index.md

 ## Frontier Template

 This tutorial is presently a little bit out of date.
 While it is still a good reference, it refers to an older version of Substrate template.
 It is thus encouraged to generate your own template based of whatever commit you desire from frontier itself to start working with many of the core features of Frontier installed and enabled.

-The Frontier project currently does not use the published Substrate crates; it refers to Subsrate code from github directly.
+The Frontier project currently does not use the published Substrate crates; it refers to Substrate code from github directly.
 Take note of this in your `Cargo` files.
 You _must_ use the _matching_ version of dependencies for all of Substrate and Frontier in your project.

 This is a stop-gap solution while Frontier is being updated to the latest Substrate tag/release.

 There's also a github repo `template` that is available for major Frontier releases pre-generated for you.

 #### Generation Script

 You can generate a version of the Frontier template by running the [generation script](https://github.com/paritytech/frontier/blob/master/.maintain/node-template-release.sh) included in Frontier.

 ```bash
 # from the top working dir of Frontier: